ncbi/ribovore/documentation/riboaligner.md

 The comment (`#`-prefixed) lines at the top of the file explain the format.
-The first token corresponds to a concatenation of columns 2 and 3 (`family` and `domain`) in the ribotyper modelinfo file, which is the family and domain of each model.
-Sequences with output in the `classification` column of ribotyper [output files with the suffix `.short.out`](#ribotyper.md#short) that match the value in this first token will be aligned to the CM in the file listed as the second token of this riboaligner modelinfo file.
+The first token corresponds to a concatenation of columns 2 and 3 (`family` and `domain`) in the `ribotyper` modelinfo file, which is the family and domain of each model.
+Sequences with output in the `classification` column of `ribotyper` [output files with the suffix `.short.out`](#ribotyper.md#short) that match the value in this first token will be aligned to the CM in the file listed as the second token of this `riboaligner` modelinfo file.

-Any sequences in the riboaligner input sequence file that are classified to any family/domain in ribotyper that is not listed in the modelinfo file will not be aligned.
-The default riboaligner modelinfo file includes all models from the ribotyper modelinfo file.
-You can make your own riboaligner modelinfo files with fewer or different family/domains and models than those listed in the default file.
+Any sequences in the `riboaligner` input sequence file that are classified to any family/domain in `ribotyper` that is not listed in the modelinfo file will not be aligned.
+The default `riboaligner` modelinfo file includes all models from the `ribotyper` modelinfo file.
+You can make your own `riboaligner` modelinfo files with fewer or different family/domains and models than those listed in the default file.

-For example, the file `$RIBOSCRIPTSDIR/models/riboaligner.ssu-arc-bac.modelinfo` only includes information for SSU rRNA for bacteria and archaea:
+For example, the file `$RIBOSCRIPTSDIR/models/`riboaligner`.ssu-arc-bac.modelinfo` only includes information for SSU rRNA for bacteria and archaea:

 ```